pulp-bio/ListenToJESD/README.md

-# ListenToJESD204B: A Lite JESD204B Receiver IP Core
+# ListenToJESD204B: A Lightweight Open-SourceJESD204B IP Core for FPGA-Based Ultrasound Acquisition systems

 Welcome to **ListenToJESD204B**, an open-source, lightweight JESD204B receiver IP core developed for the **ListenToLight** open ultrasound platform.
 This core is designed to be easy to integrate, understand, and extend, while remaining compliant with the JESD204B standard.